[The Hunstanton SEA LIFE Sanctuary]

 The name Humboldt came from the early European explorer who first saw these animals.

-Please click on a name to find out more about each of our Penguin residents.
+Please click on a name to find out more about each of the Penguin residents.

 [Humboldt Penguin]

-Our Humboldts were bred in captivity at a wildlife park in Yorkshire and we hope that providing them with a permanent home at the Sanctuary will provide a great opportunity to teach people more about these wonderful creatures and in time, we hope that the penguins will breed to further protect the dwindling numbers in the wild.
-[Humboldt Penguin]
+The Sanctuary´s Humboldts were bred in captivity and we hope that providing them with a permanent home at the Sanctuary will provide a great opportunity to teach people more about these wonderful creatures and in time, they hope that the penguins will breed to further protect the dwindling numbers in the wild.

 Hunstanton SEA LIFE Sanctuary / hunstanton@sealsanctuary.co.uk